pytest-dev/pytest-mock/README.rst

 pytest-mock
 ===========

-This plugin installs a ``mocker`` fixture which is a thin-wrapper around the patching API provided by the `mock package <http://pypi.python.org/pypi/mock>`_, but with the benefit of not having to worry about undoing patches at the end of a test:
+This plugin provides a ``mocker`` fixture which is a thin-wrapper around the patching API provided by the `mock package <http://pypi.python.org/pypi/mock>`_:

 .. code-block:: python